Onuronon-lab/Shrutik/docs/README.md

-# Shrutik (শ্রুতিক) Documentation
+# Shrutik Documentation

-Welcome to the comprehensive documentation for Shrutik, the open-source voice data collection platform that empowers communities through voice technology.
+Welcome to the comprehensive documentation for **Shrutik** (শ্রুতিক), the open-source voice data collection platform designed to help communities build high-quality voice datasets in their native languages.

+> 🎤 **Shrutik** means "listener" in Bengali, reflecting our mission to listen to and preserve diverse voices from around the world.

 ## 📚 Documentation Overview